ThemeHackers/winsRAT/README.md

 ### Features
 This image shows the features of the tool.
 <h6 align="center"><img src="/img/features.png"></h6>
+And others, stay tuned.

+### High-level features

+- Avoid AV
+- The payload is base64 encoded.
+- And others, stay tuned.

 ### Installation
 The tool is tested on **Windows** with **Python 3.13.4**.